Is your home adequately insured?

 Why does updating your sum insured matter?

 The true replacement cost of your home increases over time.
-Just as the cost of living increases each year, so do the costs associated with building your home.
+Just as the cost of living increases each year, so do the costs associated with building or rebuilding your home.

 Update your home insurance, today.

-Get in touch with a qualified surveyor to complete an appraisal of your property every few years.
+Get in touch with a qualified appraiser to complete an appraisal of your property every few years.

-Create and update a comprehensive home contents list.
+Create and maintain a comprehensive home contents list.
 Make sure you know how much your stuff is really worth.

 Ensure your valuables are photographed and appraised.
 Some high value items may require extra coverage.